Scientific names: Styela clava, Didemnum vexillum, and Ciona savignyi

 Didemnum

-• May form long hanging, rope-like lobes, like dreadlocks or beard-like colonies on hard substrates.
+- May form long, hanging, rope-like lobes, like dreadlocks or beard-like colonies on hard substrates.
+On the sea floor, flat, wavy mats with bumps or small lobes may form.

 Styela clava

-• May reach densities of 500-1,500 per square meter.
-The juveniles do not move far before settling out of the water and becoming attached.
+- May reach densities of 500-1,500 per square meter.
+The young do not move far before settling and attaching.

-• Up to 8 inches with stalk about a third of its total length.
+- Up to 8 inches with stalk about 1/3 of its total length.

 Ciona savignyi

-• Whitish to almost clear.
-It can be so transparent that you can see its organs.
+- Whitish to almost clear.
+Can be so transparent that its organs are visible.

-• It is usually found in depths of 40-75 feet, but also may be found undercover in protected waters on hanging aquaculture rafts and in marinas under docks, pilings, boat hulls, and other structures.
+- It usually is found in depths of 40-75 feet but also may be found in protected waters on surfaces under docks, pilings, boat hulls, and other structures.

 Additional Photographs